nushell-prophet/nu-goodies/README.md

 ![cprint $sample_text --width 40 --echo](media/1_cprint_width40.png)

-`cprint` can be used inside of code, automatically concatenating single new lines delimited texts.
-All space characters from line beginnings are removed by default.
+`cprint` can be used inside of code to automatically concatenate texts delimited by single new lines.
+By default, all space characters from line beginnings are removed.

 ```nu
 def some_command [] {